MJoergen/nexys4ddr/offloader/Episodes/ep08_-_Math/README.md

 # Episode 8 : "Math"

 Welcome to this eigth episode of "CPU offloader", where we start implementing mathematical functions in our design.
-In this episode we implement Multiplication and GCD.
+The first funcion we'll implement is the integer square root.

 ## Cleanup
 Before we proceed, I've decided to clean up the top module.
 First of all, I've